 Plan by F Delamonce in 1736, showing a section of the dome from the nave, with Munet's arch in the centre, Archives départementales du Rhône

 Resting upon 17th century walls greatly reinforced by Delamonce, this dome was erected according to the plans of 1736.
 It is noteworthy for its high drum.

 The interior of the dome is elegantly decorated.
 Pierced by eight large oval windows separated by ribs, it is crowned by a discrete polygonal decoration.

-Golden palms occupy the corner of the windows while roses and elements of golden pilasters alternate on the cornice with many disconnections which form are the base of the drum.
-A garland of roses softens the transition to the four pendentives on which rests the entire structure, decorated in stucco, and recalling the theme of the Four Evangelists.
+Golden palms occupy the corner of the windows while roses and elements of golden pilasters alternate on the cornice with multiple notches which mark the base of the drum.
+A garland of roses softens the transition to the four pendants on which rests the entire structure, decorated in stucco, recalling the theme of the Four Evangelists.

-To better understand the need for the Munet’s arch, please consult the plan of the church by Delamonce in 1736.
+To better understand the need for the Munet’s arch, please consult the 1736 plan of the church by Delamonce.
 It appearance is enhanced from the side of the choir by two very strong oblique pillars, advancing before the walls.
-We can notice, in the inferior recesses, two statues of great angels made of stucco-covered wood from the 18th, one holding the one the Gospel and the other the Crown of Thorns.
+One notices, in the inferior recesses, two 18th century statues of large angels in stuccoed wood, one carrying the Gospel and the other holding the Crown of Thorns.

 The altar was designed by Servandoni in 1737 and modified by Soufflot who gave it its final shape in 1742.

 It is double-sided so that services can be celebrated from both the side facing the monks as well as the side facing the faithful.

 To magnify the real presence of Christ, the tabernacle was built with the rarest of marbles.